Time Pressure in Software Engineering: A Systematic Review

-Several negative effects of time pressure on individual software engineer were reported in in the data, such as decreased confidence and increased willingness for unethical code reuse.
-Two papers presented evidence for the mediating role of knowledge in time pressure, that is, knowledge increases efficiency and decreases the effort needed for task completion.
-Additionally, time pressure has been linked to depressive symptoms~\cite{fujigaki1996time,fujigaki1997longitudinal} and unhappiness~\cite{graziotin2017unhappiness}.

-The effect of time pressure on individual performance and well-being has been studied. ~\citet{fehrenbacher2014behavioural} found that time pressure increases feelings of uneasiness and willingness to postpone decisions and decreases individuals' confidence.
-Similarly, individuals increased their information processing speed with time pressure.

-In an experiment on programmer multitasking, ~\citet{sanjram2013task} showed that programmers with time constraints experienced more significant workload as measured the NASA-TLX ~\cite{hart2006nasa}.
-Furthermore, the group with time constraints failed more often to do a separate task simulating multitasking, which consisted of reading a randomly appearing word on the screen aloud and clicking it with a mouse pointer.
+Positive effects of time pressure can include an increase in motivation or teamwork. \citet{paul2012time} report, based on an experiment, that in the context of short-term online virtual groups, time pressure enhances motivation.
+Similarly, \citet{marques2010coordination} reported that pressure acts as a support that triggers teamwork.